JEETDESAI25/customer_churn_analysis/README.md

 (1) **Data Pre-Processing**

 There may be several impurities in the raw data.
-Data preprocessing aims to get rid of all these impuritties
+Data preprocessing aims to get rid of all these impurities

- Steps involved in Data prepocessing:
+ Steps involved in Data preprocessing:
  * Removing Garbage values
  * Removing Null Values
  * Removing Outliers